How we handle your software localization project

 We work with you to determine the exact scope of work required.
 Together, we then set the project schedule and finalize costs.

 We assign your dedicated Program Manager who will lead a team of Project Managers.
 They will guide your project from here.

 The custom team for your project will depend on the scope of work.
 It will normally include expert software translators and our in-house tech team, plus other experts as required.

 6 Process recommendations

 We identify the most efficient way for us to receive content from you and deliver the translated versions.
-Here, your PM will recommend ways you can improve your content processes.
+We will recommend ways we can make the localization process more streamlined and cost effective.
 This starts the process of continuous improvement that is a key benefit of working with Rubric.

 7 Software localization begins

 Your project team will get to work.
 By this stage, every software localization project looks different, as we have catered the process to your unique needs.

 There's a reason our clients often stay with us for decades.
 With every project we help you to further improve the efficiency of your translation process.
 Over time, the savings and improvements you make can be huge.

 At each stage, we identify potential risks and mitigate them with an Identify + Assess + Plan framework